When you buy something through one of the links on our site, we may earn an affiliate commission.

 Not all climbing salves are created equal in terms of ingredients.

-Some balms such as the ClimbOn Original Bar, our top pick, contain 100% plant-based ingredients.
+Some balms such as the ClimbOn Original Bar, our top pick, contain 100% plant-based ingredients and beeswax.
 Others such as ClimbSkin, our pick for soft skin and gym climbing, contain ingredients with moderate health concerns.

 If you care about the ingredients in your balm, we recommend using EWG’s Skin Deep Cosmetic Database to research the ingredients in the balms you’re considering before buying.